nDmitry/generator-frontend/README.md

 ### App subgenerator

-The subgenerator scaffolds out some starting files (e.g. empty `app.js`, Handlebars templates based on h5bp), Gruntfile.js to process them and build, Bower config files with some often necessary components, `.jshintrc`, `.editorconfig` and `.gitignore`.
+The subgenerator scaffolds out some starting files (e.g. empty `app.js`, EJS templates based on h5bp), Gruntfile.js to process them and build, Bower config files with some often necessary components, `.jshintrc`, `.editorconfig` and `.gitignore`.

 List of what my Grunt config can make for you:
 * Local Connect web-server